Immigration Benefits for Same-Sex Married Couples

-The immigration lawyers at the Law Offices of Joshua L. Goldstein are strong supporters of the LGBT community.
+The immigration lawyers at Goldstein Immigration Lawyers, we are strong supporters of the LGBT community.
 We use our considerable skills and experience to help gay, lesbian, and transgendered immigrants and their families achieve their immigration objectives.

 Same-Sex Marriage-Based Green Cards And Visa Petitions

 A U.S. citizen or legal permanent resident has a right to file an I-130 visa petition to sponsor his or her foreign-born spouse.
 To get a green card based on a sex-same marriage, you must be legally married, either in the U.S. or abroad.
 And you must be able to demonstrate that the legal marriage is based on a genuine, bona fide relationship.